sugeng-riyanto/constructors-in-java/README.md

 Konsep-konsep tersebut merupakan dasar dalam pemrograman Java.
 Konstruktor digunakan untuk inisialisasi objek, overloading menyediakan fleksibilitas metode, dan overriding memungkinkan polimorfisme dan penyesuaian metode dalam pewarisan.
 Selain itu, memahami pemanggilan berdasarkan nilai dan pemanggilan berdasarkan referensi penting saat bekerja dengan tipe data primitif dan objek dalam pemanggilan metode.

-Constructors:
-Constructors are special methods within a class used to initialize objects.
-They share the same name as the class and can be used to set initial values for object attributes.
-In the example provided:

-Default Constructor: Person() initializes a Person object with default values.
-Parameterized Constructor: Person(String name, int age) initializes a Person object with specific values for name and age.
-Overloading:
-Overloading occurs when multiple methods within the same class share the same name but have different parameters or argument lists.
-In the example:

-The Calculator class has two add methods that perform addition, one for two integers and another for three integers, demonstrating method overloading based on the number of parameters.
-Overriding:
-Overriding happens when a subclass provides a specific implementation for a method that is already defined in its superclass.
-In the example:

-The Animal class has a method makeSound(), which is overridden in the Dog subclass to provide a different sound.
-Call by Value and Call by Reference:
-Java uses call by value for passing arguments to methods.

-Call by Value: For primitive types, a copy of the value is passed.
-In the example, modifying the primitive int variable (x) inside a method (modifyPrimitive) doesn't affect the original variable.

-Call by Reference (or Call by Sharing): For objects, the reference to the object's memory location is passed by value.
-Changes made to the object's properties via this reference inside a method are reflected in the original object.
-In the example, modifications to the MyClass object's attribute (obj.value) inside the modifyObject method are visible outside the method because the object is passed by its reference.

-These concepts are foundational in Java programming.
-Constructors are used for object initialization, overloading provides method flexibility, and overriding facilitates polymorphism and method customization in inheritance.
-Additionally, understanding call by value and call by reference is crucial when working with primitive types and objects, respectively, in method invocations.